-At Nottingham College we also offer top-up degrees in a range of subjects, so after completing a foundation degree, you could choose to stay on and top-up to a full honours degree right here.
+- At Nottingham College we also offer top-up degrees in a range of subjects, so after completing a Foundation degree, you could choose to stay on and top-up to a full honours degree right here.
 If you’re interested, check our Clearing vacancies.

+- We currently have over 100 apprenticeship vacancies on our website at the moment!
 Find out more on our apprenticeship pages.

 - If you had specific grades in mind then there is the opportunity to resit your A Levels.
 You could then use the time to also get a part-time job or work experience to boost your CV and UCAS application for next year.